canonical/identity-platform-docs/DOCS/canonical-identity-platform-how-to-manage-external-identity-providers.md

 The Identity Platform bundle is an Identity broker, this means that it relies on external identity providers to authenticate users and manage user attributes.
 This documentation explains how to integrate with external providers.

-## Integrate with External Provider
+## Add an external identity provider

 The component of the Identity Platform responsible for integrating with Identity Providers is [Kratos](http://charmhub.io/kratos).
 There 2 actions needed to integrate with an Identity Provider:
-1. Register a client in the Identity Provider
+1. Register a client for Kratos in the Identity Provider
 2. Provide the client credentials to Kratos

 ### Register the client

 In this section we are going to register an oAuth2 client that Kratos can use to authenticate users.
 If you already have registered a client you can just skip to the next section.

 Each external Identity Provider has a different flow for registering a client.
 A list with instructions for some of the most common Providers can be seen below, if you can’t find your Provider below please refer to their documentation.

 You will need to provide the client’s *redirect_uri* to the provider, which is the URL to which the user will be redirected to after they log in.
 You don’t need to provide it on registration time though.